-- ☑ Everything in the rental unit must function as designed.
+- Everything in the rental unit must function as designed.
 We encourage tenants to view the rental unit in person prior to completing any paperwork for the HRA. - All smoke detectors and carbon monoxide detectors must be in working order and within 10 feet of each bedroom door.
 Smoke detectors must be on every floor of the unit including the basement.
 Some cities also require smoke detectors in each bedroom.
-Replace batteries if necessary. - Are interior walls and ceilings in sound condition without holes, large cracks, lose or broken plaster or sagging ceiling tiles? - M Are all interior surfaces free from cracking, peeling or chipped paint? - Do all light fixtures have light covers if designed to have one (interior and exterior)? - ☑ Do exterior doors have property functioning locks?
+Replace batteries if necessary. - Are interior walls and ceilings in sound condition without holes, large cracks, lose or broken plaster or sagging ceiling tiles? - ✓ Are all interior surfaces free from cracking, peeling or chipped paint? - Do all light fixtures have light covers if designed to have one (interior and exterior)? - ☑ Do exterior doors have property functioning locks?
 Do all doors open and close properly?

 Are all doors free from holes? - Windows must be free of signs of deterioration or broken glass panes, open, hold/stay up without aid of a prop, have functioning locks and screens free from tears/holes.

-- Screens must fit correctly with no space/bent frames or holes of any size. - Bathroom: is toilet(s) in good working condition?
-Bathrooms must have a working exhaust system or venting to the outside, attic or crawlspace and/or an operable window. - Kitchen must have a sink, stove and refrigerator.
+- exhaust system or venting to the outside, attic or crawlspace and/or an operable window. × Kitchen must have a sink, stove and refrigerator.
 Any additional amenities must function as designed.
-Refrigerator retention bars must be in good working order and gaskets must not be deteriorated. - Are floors in good condition and good repair?
-Is the floor free of tripping hazards (torn carpets, peeling linoleum, thresholds secure, etc.) - Staircase handrail is needed if there are 4 or more steps. - Is the water heater installed in a safe manner including a discharge pipe that runs to within 18 inches from the floor?
-Ensure that the vent pipe has 1⁄4 upward pitch. - ✓ Is the plumbing system in sound operating condition?
+Refrigerator retention bars must be in good working order and gaskets must not be deteriorated. ď Are floors in good condition and good repair?
+Is the floor free of tripping hazards (torn carpets, peeling linoleum, thresholds secure, etc.) ₫ Staircase handrail is needed if there are 4 or more steps. ₫ Is the water heater installed in a safe manner including a discharge pipe that runs to within 18 inches from the floor?
+Ensure that the vent pipe has 1⁄2 upward pitch. ₫ Is the plumbing system in sound operating condition?
 Make sure there are not leaks (sinks, faucets, tubs, etc.) Does washer have a properly sealed and trapped plumbing drain line to the sanitary sewer?
-Washer hose cannot run to a floor drain. - ✓ Is the electrical wiring in good condition?
-Make sure all open slots in the fuse box are covered with cover plates. - ☑ Do all lights function with working bulbs in open sockets: There cannot be any open sockets. - Are all electrical cover plates (outlets/switches) in good condition and properly installed and free of cracks? - ☑ Test outlets and GFCI breakers to make sure they test correctly. - ✓ Is every exterior door substantially weather tight and rodent proof, with proper hardware and in sound working condition?
-Storm doors must have functioning self-closing devices. - Are the shingles and roof in good condition? - Are the gutters and downspouts, if present, properly installed and functioning? - ☑ Is the exterior of the building free of missing or large areas of broken siding and cracked, chipped or peeling paint? - M The unit must be free from accumulation of garbage and debris, both inside and outside.

-HQS Inspections will be completed every 12-24 months if the tenant continues to occupy the rental unit.
+Washer hose cannot run to a floor drain. ₫.
+Is the electrical wiring in good condition?
+Make sure all open slots in the fuse box are covered with cover plates. ď Do all lights function with working bulbs in open sockets: There cannot be any open sockets. ₹ Are all electrical cover plates (outlets/switches) in good condition and properly installed and free of cracks? ₫ Test outlets and GFCI breakers to make sure they test correctly. ď Is every exterior door substantially weather tight and rodent proof, with proper hardware and in sound working condition?
+Storm doors must have functioning self-closing devices. \checkmark Are the shingles and roof in good condition? ₫ Are the gutters and downspouts, if present, properly installed and functioning? ď Is the exterior of the building free of missing or large areas of broken siding and cracked, chipped or peeling paint?
+V The unit must be free from accumulation of garbage and debris, both inside and outside.
+HQS In rental u aspections will be completed every 12-24 months if the tenant continues to occupy the unit.
+Reside nt Date